zacaree/hello-world/README.md

 # hello-world

-Learning GitHub, the terminal, HTML, CSS, and JavaScript/jQuery.
+Learning GitHub and the terminal.